-There are two key elements to installation, definable across the various pages of the installation wizard, allowing you to control what gets installed, and where:
+There are two key elements to installation that are definable across the various pages of the installation wizard, allowing you to control what gets installed, and where:

-Design Functionality - allowing you to specify which features are installed initially.
+Design Functionality - allows you to specify which features are installed initially.
 The PCB Design option provides the base software and core technologies required to perform PCB design.
 It is always installed and cannot be deselected.
-Use the remaining options to tailor the install to suit your needs.
-This will also have an impact on the initial installation time too!
+Use the remaining options to tailor the installation to suit your needs.
+This will also have an impact on the initial installation time.

-Install Location - allowing you to specify the destination folders for the install, in terms of both the Program Files and Shared Documents install locations.
+Install Location - allows you to specify the destination folders for the installation in terms of both the Program Files and Shared Documents install locations.
 These locations become especially important when installing multiple instances of Altium Designer.

 The installation itself is streamlined and expedient.
-This allows you to get installed, and up-and-running in the quickest time possible.
+This allows you to get the software installed and up-and-running in the quickest time possible.
 Once installed, you can further refine your installation in terms of available features and functionality.

-Altium Designer includes a streamlined licensing system, enabling you to get licensed and up-and-running with your Altium Designer Software in a timely and efficient manner.
-The system offers various licensing types to meet, and suit, your licensing needs:
+Altium Designer includes a streamlined licensing system that enables you to get licensed and up-and-running with your Altium Designer Software in a timely and efficient manner.
+The system offers various licensing types to suit your licensing needs.